mit-dci/lit/README.md

 ## Using Lightning

 Great!
-Now that you are all done setting up Lit, you can
+Now that you are all done setting up lit, you can
-- read about the arguments for starting Lit [here](#command-line-arguments)
+- read about the arguments for starting lit [here](#command-line-arguments)
 - read about the folders for the code and what does what [here](#folders)
 - head over to the [Walkthrough](./WALKTHROUGH.md) to create some lit nodes or
 - check out how to [Contribute](./CONTRIBUTING.md).